joric/mitosis/README.md

 Original build used blue Waveshare Core51822 (B) modules ([$6.99](http://www.waveshare.com/core51822-b.htm)), but aliexpress has slightly smaller black YJ-14015 modules that are also much cheaper (about $3.50), you can find them on [Aliexpress](https://www.aliexpress.com/item/BLE4-0-Bluetooth-2-4GHz-Wireless-Module-NRF51822-Board-Core51822-B/32633417101.html) or [eBay](http://www.ebay.com/itm/BLE4-0-Bluetooth-2-4GHz-Wireless-Module-NRF51822-Board-Core51822-B-/282575577879).
 It seems like stock firmware that works on Core51822 (B), doesn't work on YJ-14015 at all.
 You can build a working firmware in IAR, using provided project.
-It also defines `CLOCK_ENABLED` and `RTC0_ENABLED` in the receiver firmware (`nrf_drv_config.h`), otherwise it doesn't compile.
+Mind that it defines `CLOCK_ENABLED` and `RTC0_ENABLED` in the receiver firmware (`nrf_drv_config.h`), otherwise it doesn't compile.
+You may also use precompiled firmware from the `precompiled_iar` folder.
 IAR 7.50.2 compatible project is based upon `peripheral/blinky` sample from nRF5_SDK_11.
-You may also use precompiled firmware from the `precompiled_iar` folder.
-This version also makes use of the keyswitch board LED (it blinks two times on powering up to indicate that firmware works).

 ## GCC support

 This repository now supports GCC for YJ-14015 as well, so there's no need for IAR.
-Use GCC-prebuild firmware from the precompiled folder or apply this diff to the stock firmware https://github.com/reversebias/mitosis/pull/7
+Use GCC-prebuild firmware from the precompiled folder or apply this diff https://github.com/reversebias/mitosis/pull/7

-## Firmware upload
+## Uploading fimware

-I am using Windows 10 and Windows Subsystem for Linux (WSL).
-To flash nRF modules, connect ST-LINK/V2 to the nRF module as shown on the pictures, and run this script:
+To flash nRF modules, connect ST-LINK/V2 to the module programming pins as shown on the pictures (SWCLK, SWDIO, GND, 3.3V - top to bottom) and run this batch (windows 10):

 ```
 @echo off